How to Write a Screenplay That Really Sells

 Use (CONT’D) when you want to show the same character speaking twice in a row, but their lines are separated by one or two action lines.
 (CONT’D) shows they don’t stop speaking.

 This is very helpful to actors when they’re reading your script during table reads.
-(CONT’Ds) can also be used when breaking up monologues with one or more action lines.
+(CONT’Ds) can also be used when breaking up monologues with one or more active lines.

 What to Type in All Caps